baitxaps/EasySocket/README.md

 - Select, IOCP, epoll network communication model, choose the most appropriate model for different scenarios.
 - Network Communication Using C++ TCP on Mainstream Platform
 - Using C++ TCP to communicate with server in mainstream game engine
-- The mainstream platform uses C++ TCP for network communication.
 - Server development performance optimization techniques.
 - Implementation and application of multi-threading, thread pool and memory pool under different platforms.
 - Develop a high performance communication engine with millions of processing power in C++.